sharax/crowds/data/tasks/news_real/README.txt

 Detailed Description shown to participants:
 We will ask you a single question whether the news is real or not.
-We will provide some news headlines which also include fake news and we also provide the number of channels showing that corresponding news.
+We will provide some news headlines which also include fake news.
 The news headlines will be taken from famous fields like sports, weather, politicians, celebrities, etc.

 Input Type: